kkots/ggxrd_hitbox_overlay_2211/README.md

 ; When this setting is true (default), Startup/Active/Recovery/Frame Advantage will be displayed underneath P2's framebar. showP2FramedataInFramebar = true

+; Specify a floating point number. <=0 means to scale to a factor of 2 if the screen width is > 1920.
+; This controls the size of the 'Startup, Active, Recovery, Total, Advantage' text above P1's framebar and below P2's framebar. framedataInFramebarScale = 0.0

 ; Specify true or false.
 ; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken (see "ignoreHitstopForBlockingBaiken") is present.